 In total, Interim Superintendent Cintia Johnson’s budget comes out to $725.9 million in expenditures and only $698.4 million in revenue, assuming the transfer from the county to the school system remains as proposed by County Manager Mark Schwartz.

-Budget gaps are nothing new for APS, but the difference has often been covered by tax hikes that the off the table for this year.
+Budget gaps are nothing new for APS, but the difference has often been covered by tax hikes that are off the table for this year.
 The familiar pattern prompted some cynicism at a budget work session last night from School Board member Nancy Van Doren, who said she’d been through the budget dance six times and hoped that maybe this year would be different.

 “Maybe I’ve just done this too many times but I know the process we’re about to go through,” Van Doren said.
 “We have a greater need than the money allocated to us by the county.
 They have proposed their tax rate and it’s not going to be enough for us to cover our budget.
 Therefore we’re going to them and asking them for more money.
 They’re going to decide how much they give us and we’re going to adjust our budget.”